 KHC Short Volume

-The Kraft Heinz Company (KHC) operates in the Consumer Defensive sector, specifically the Packaged Foods industry, with a market capitalization near $27.49B, listed on NASDAQ, employing roughly 36,000 people, carrying a beta of 0.05 to the broader market.
-The Kraft Heinz Company, together with its subsidiaries, manufactures and markets food and beverage products in the United States, Canada, the United Kingdom, and internationally.
+The Kraft Heinz Company (KHC) operates in the Consumer Defensive sector, specifically the Packaged Foods industry, with a market capitalization near $29.09B, listed on NASDAQ, employing roughly 35,000 people, carrying a beta of 0.08 to the broader market.
+The Kraft Heinz Company, along with its subsidiaries, operates as a global entity focused on the manufacturing and marketing of a broad spectrum of food and beverage products.
 Led by Steven A. Cahillane, public since 2015-07-06.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.